all-in-one-of/snippets/VEX 0 Syntax.md

 P_avg /= len(nbs);
 v@P = P_avg;
 ```
-"break" keyword - can stop the loop at any point
+`break` keyword - can stop the loop at any point
 ```cpp
 int valB = 5;
 for (int i=0; i<13; i++) {